2025 Legislative Session Bill Summaries

 HF 167—Grooming Behavior Definition: This bill amends the definition of grooming behavior by licensed school employees to: “The process of building trust and emotional connections with a student with the intent to exploit such student.”

 IASB is registered undecided on the bill.
 The current definition was adopted last year, so we don’t see a need to change it so quickly; however, the Board of Educational Examiners (BOEE) would prefer this definition.
-The bill passed the House Education Committee.
+The bill passed the House Education Committee and was moved to the unfinished business calendar in order to keep it alive past the second funnel deadline.

 HF 189—Nonpublic School Student Extracurricular Participation: This bill requires public schools to allow resident nonpublic school students to take part in extracurricular activities not provided at the nonpublic school.
 Additionally, nonpublic school students will be allowed to take part at a contiguous school district if their resident district does not provide the activity.
-The House amended the bill to say that enrollment counts for classification purposes will count the students from the nonpublic school as 25% of the school’s enrollment in grades 9-11.
+The bill also says enrollment counts for classification purposes will count the students from the nonpublic school as 25% of the school’s enrollment in grades 9-11.

 IASB is registered undecided on the bill, but we want districts to be able to make a local decision on sharing and providing extracurricular opportunities to nonpublic school students in their area.
-The bill passed the House by a vote of 63-33.
+The bill passed the House by a vote of 63-33 and passed the Senate Education Committee.

 HF 259/SF 388—Public Notice Requirements: This bill requires school boards to post meeting notices on their website in addition to posting in a physical location that is always visible, such as on a door or outdoor bulletin board.
 Additionally, it requires boards to post an amended agenda if changes are made and note what the changes are.
 It also requires boards to post a 24-hour cancellation notice unless there is a good cause making it impractical or impossible.

 IASB is registered undecided on the bill.
 We think most districts are already posting notices on their website and the requirement is not overly burdensome.
 We have concerns about the 24-hour cancellation notice and ensuring boards don’t have to meet just to say the meeting is cancelled, which would be an inefficient use of resources.
-The bill passed the House by a vote of 94-1.
+The bill passed the House by a vote of 94-1 and was moved to the unfinished business calendar in order to keep it alive past the second funnel deadline.

 HF 299/SF 6—Immunization Exemptions: This bill requires school districts to post information about immunization exemptions on their website and provide the information in registration materials.

 IASB is registered undecided on the bill because the requirements are reasonably easy for schools to meet.
-The bill passed the House by a vote of 58–30.
+The bill passed the House by a vote of 58–30 and was moved to the unfinished business calendar in order to keep it alive past the second funnel deadline.

 HF 315—Budget Guarantee for Districts Impacted by Natural Disaster: This bill would allow districts to remain on the budget guarantee for an additional year if they are in a declared natural disaster area.

 IASB is registered in support of the bill.
 We know districts that experience a natural disaster often have enrollment loss, and this will help mitigate those losses by providing continued funding.
-The bill passed the House by a vote of 88–1.
+The bill passed the House by a vote of 88–1, the Senate Education Committee, and was referred to Ways and Means Committee.

 HF 389—Student Abuse by School Employees: This bill was significantly amended by the House from its original form.
 It intends to move investigations of alleged student abuse by school employees to the Department of Health and Human Services (HHS).
 Student abuse is defined in the bill as a nonaccidental injury suffered by the student as a result of actions or inaction by the employee, commission of a sexual offense, or an action by the employee that encourages a student to engage in prostitution.